 - Are they wearing a uniform that has your company name on it and using your tools and equipment?

 - Could they subcontract out the work to someone else if they wanted to?

 These are just some of the things that Fair Work will consider when assessing whether you have a Sham Contracting arrangement in place.

 So if you are thinking about taking on Independent Contractors and want to minimise your risk, or you have Independent Contractors and want to check your arrangements, let us know.
 Our new Employment Status service may be just what you need.

-Book a Discovery Session at a time to suit you, with one of our Employee Experts.
+Book a Free Call at a time to suit you, with one of our Employee Experts.